Dnipro State University of Internal Affairs: Structure

 The university conducts research on fundamental and applied problems of law enforcement and jurisprudence.
 Considerable attention is paid to the development of legislative activity problems, improvement of the legislative base of the law enforcement bodies activity, as well as combating crime and the implementation of research results into practice.
 Scientists take part in drafting laws, government regulations and parliamentary hearings on law enforcement matters.
-The results of scientific research are published in university-based professional scientific journals: Bulletin of Dnipropetrovsk State University of Internal Affairs, Pridneprovsky Chasopis of Law, as well as monographs and textbooks.
+The results of scientific research are published in university-based professional scientific journals: Bulletin of Dnipro State University of Internal Affairs, Pridneprovsky Chasopis of Law, as well as monographs and textbooks.
 International, all-Ukrainian and branch scientific-practical conferences, seminars, round tables and other scientific events are held each year on regular basis.

 Considerable attention is paid to training and attestation of scientific and pedagogical personnel.
 There are postgraduate and doctoral classes, where about 100 doctoral students, post-graduates, adjuncts and applicants are studying currently.
 Also University there are 3 specialized scientific councils with the right to consider and conduct defenses of dissertations in six specialties for the degree of candidate of law sciences.

 Like all uniformed academies, the university maintains a dedicated police band.

 Since March 2016, the band has been headed by Volodymyr Levchenko.
 The band consists of professional musicians and participates in university life as well as regional, cultural and mass events such as City Day, Defender of Ukraine Day, and Liberation Day.
 The Brass Band was founded in 1966, and its first director was retired military musician M. Peysakhov.
 In 1981, the band was headed by Police Major A. Krivoshey, who held the post until retirement in 2003.